๐Ÿ“‘

 In the previous tutorial, you used an input variable to parameterize your Terraform configuration.
 In this tutorial, you will use output values to present useful information to the Terraform user.

-If you have not yet completed the Define Input Variables tutorial, do so before following this one.
+If you have not yet completed the tutorial, do so before following this one.

 Output EC2 instance configuration